 Did you know that, according to some studies, only 2-4% searchers convert during their first site visit?
-This validates the importance of smart AdWords remarketing campaigns to bring back bounced traffic.
+This validates the importance of smart Google Ads remarketing campaigns to bring back bounced traffic.
 The sad part is many advertisers don’t put enough effort into remarketing campaigns – this leads to wasted ad spend and lost opportunity.

 Here are some small but important tips to increase the effectiveness of remarketing campaigns.